hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

 or a web application (as opposed to a website).

 Once implemented,
-your widget or web app will be configured to listen to a :term:`Backplane Server` , and will be able to be deployed in any Backplane-enabled site.
+your :term:`widget` or web app will be configured to listen to a :term:`Backplane Server` , and will be able to be deployed in any Backplane-enabled site.

 Integration Steps
 ---------------------

-    1. Obtain authentication credentials for your specific bus.
+    1. Obtain authentication credentials for your specific :term:`bus`.

-    2. Set up the application to listen for Backplane messages.
+    2. Set up the application to listen for :term:`Backplane messages`.

     3. Implement a logout.